-The definitions for class, course, course of instruction, program, and program of instruction, were amended, and, therefore, where appropriate, the terms were changed to ensure consistency of usage throughout Chapter 807.
+The definitions for class, course, course of instruction, program, and program of instruction, are proposed for amendment, and, therefore, where appropriate, the terms were changed to ensure consistency of usage throughout Chapter 807.

 PART II.
 EXPLANATION OF INDIVIDUAL PROVISIONS

 (Note: Minor editorial changes are made that do not change the meaning of the rules and, therefore, are not discussed in the Explanation of Individual Provisions.)